 This is an exciting and relevant GCSE Religious Studies course focussing on religious, philosophical and ethical ideas.
 Students are challenged to explore contemporary moral issues from their own and others' perspectives.
-Students look in-depth at a range of topics and develop their own reasoned opinions in response to each.
+Students look in-depth at a range of topics and develop their own reasoned responses.
 They also study the beliefs and teachings of the two largest faiths, Christianity and Islam, and investigate how these communities respond to a variety of issues.
 The course offers opportunities for lively debate, helping students to grow and mature in their ability to defend their own beliefs and views, whilst recognising that there are people who think differently.
-The main emphasis is on discussion and seminar-style lessons which help students develop their thinking skills, a transferable skill that benefits all other aspects of the curriculum.
+P&R provides an excellent opportunity to develop the student' critical thinking and skills of analysis and evaluation, a transferable skill that benefits all other aspects of the curriculum.
 Exam technique and skills are learned throughout, and there is a clear structure to all exam answers so students are very well prepared for any potential questions.